-The fillers that I use in my practice are the Restylane group of products, manufactured by the Swedish company Qmed.
+The fillers that I use in my practice are manufactured by the Swedish company Qmed.
 These products are known as Non Animal Stabilised Hyaluronic Acid (NASHA); this means that they are entirely synthetic (not derived from animal source as some other fillers are).
-Restylane is a clear gel that is injected into the lower layers of the skin to plump out deep, ingrained lines and folds.
+Filler is a clear gel that is injected into the lower layers of the skin to plump out deep, ingrained lines and folds.

-Restylane is good for softening the 'nose to mouth' lines / folds that become deeper with age, and folds and deep ingrained lines in other parts of the face may also be improved by this type of filler.
+Fillers are good for softening the 'nose to mouth' lines / folds that become deeper with age, and folds and deep ingrained lines in other parts of the face may also be improved by this type of filler.
 Touch is the product used for finer lines, including 'lipstick' lines around the upper lip.
-Restylane is also used to make lips fuller or improve their shape.
+It is also used to make lips fuller or improve their shape.

-Some lines, particularly expression lines, are more suitable for Botulinum Toxin (Botox, Dysport, Azzalure) treatment.
+Some lines, particularly expression lines, are more suitable for Botulinum Toxin treatment.
 Botulinum Toxin works in a completely different way to fillers, by weakening the muscles in the face that cause the lines, for example frown lines.

 Treatment with this type of filler is not permanent; it lasts 3 - 4 months, and can of course be repeated.